Day Trip to Arashiyama

 Universal Studios Japan (USJ) was the first theme park under the Universal Studios brand to be built in Asia.
 Opened in March 2001 in the Osaka Bay Area, the theme park occupies an area of 39 hectares and is the most visited amusement park in Japan after Tokyo Disney Resort.

-The theme park also offers many opportunities to take pictures with popular characters' mascots such as Snoopy, Hello Kitty and the puppets of Sesame Street.
-There are also various shows put on every day, including a night parade whereby illuminated floats are paraded through the streets.
+In addition to rides, the theme park offers many opportunities to take pictures with popular characters' mascots such as Snoopy, Hello Kitty and the puppets of Sesame Street.
+There are also various shows put on every day, including a night parade featuring illuminated floats that are paraded through the streets.

 A ferry service named "Captain Line" connects the Universal Studios Japan with the Osaka Aquarium (10 minutes, 700 yen one way, 1300 yen roundtrip, 1-2 ferries per hour).
 A combination ticket for the aquarium and the ferry ride can be purchased for 2700 yen (one way) or 3300 yen (roundtrip).